 When choosing a partner for a church campus transformation, ask if the potential partner:

-Now, the big question is: How do you find a nonprofit partner to help achieve your goals?
+Now, the big question is: How do you find a nonprofit partner to help raise funds for your ministry?

 We suggest you look at who is already doing this type of specialized land repurposing.
 Here’s a real, working example.